boost-ext/di/doc/tutorial.md

 <br />

-On the other hand, it would be great to be able to limit types which might be constructed.
-For example, we just want to allow smart pointers and disallow raw pointers too.
-We may want to have a `view` only with const parameters being passed, etc.
-`[Boost].DI` allows you to do so by using [constructible] policy or writing a custom [policy].
+On the other hand, it would be great to be able to limit the types which might be constructed.
+For example, we want to allow smart pointers and disallow raw pointers.
+We may also want to have a `view` only with `const` parameters being passed. `[Boost].DI` allows you to do so by using the [constructible] policy or writing a custom [policy].

 ![CPP](https://raw.githubusercontent.com/boost-ext/di/cpp14/example/user_guide/policies_constructible_global.cpp)

-See also.
+See also:

 ![CPP(BTN)](Run_Constructible_Example|https://raw.githubusercontent.com/boost-ext/di/cpp14/example/user_guide/policies_constructible_local.cpp)